tim-inzitari/Hearthstone-Deck-Clusterer/README.md

 and follow instructions on the GUI

 To Generate CSVs from Battlefy Data:
-`STARTDATE` format: "MM-DD-YYYY" **Note, 24 hour time so enter the Monday for a full weekend**
+`STARTDATE` format: "YYYY-MM-DD" **Note, 24 hour time so enter the Monday for a full weekend**
-`ENDDATE` format: "MM-DD-YYYY" **Note UCT Timezone so enter the Monday for a full weekend**
+`ENDDATE` format: "YYYY-MM-DD-YYYY" **Note UCT Timezone so enter the Monday for a full weekend**

 ```
 cd CSVs/
-python getCSVsThreaded STARTDATE ENDDATE
+python getCSVS.py STARTDATE ENDDATE
 ```

 ## CSV formatting